wlu-labs/research-students-fall-2025-desa-thomas/weekly.md

     - Log evaluation metrics on wandb for global server and each individual client (federated xtp)
     - Access Federatedly trained global LLM model (Make note of how many clients trained the model and how the data was split)
     - Evaluated the global model (Inference.py) save error metrics for predictions
+    - Inference.py keeps running into OOM error and crashing (even after allocating a lot more memory)

+### Solutions
+    - Inference.py OOM error: in `inference.sh` the shell script which calls inference.py and passes all relevant parameters passed the ouput directory of the training script as the directory of the new model.
+That directory contained all checkpoints from model fine-tuning, and so it (tried) loading all of those checkpoints into memory and hence ran out of it.
+Hopefully fixed the problem by specifying the specific checkpoint to use.
+Currently waiting for the job to execute.

+## Monday Nov 24

+### email
+- [X] compute canada (OOM inference, run multiple clients on separate nodes)
+- [X] xTP-LLM Authors
+- [X] Seerat
+- [ ] ~flower.ai (contributer to flowertune-llm, CUDA out of memory)~

+## Tuesday Nov 25
+- [X] Meet with Seerat
+- [X] Fix `inference.py` OOM error
+- [X] Fix Flower out of VRAM error
+- [X] Fix flower 'no default evaluator for client' error flower